MikeSemicolonD/Polybius_Arcade_Fan_Game/README.md

-# Virtual Polybius Arcade Fan Game
+# Polybius Arcade Fan Game

 ## Description:
   A working Polybius Arcade game you can virutally walk up to and play.
 (Works with Unity 2018.2.0f2)